microsoft/WindowsAppSDK/specs/clipboard-api/clipboard-api.md

 When you use Windows' built-in user interface controls, you get their built-in support for copying and pasting data for free.
-However, when you use your own controls or controls from a third-party vendor, you might need to implement copying and pasting yourself.
+However, when you make your own controls or use controls from a third-party vendor, you might need to implement copying and pasting yourself.
 You can do this with the clipboard API in the Project Reunion SDK.